-One additional indicator of a good and a sustainable provider is them being compliant of Waste from Electrical and Electronic Equipment, WEEE.
+One additional indicator of a good and sustainable provider is them being compliant with Waste from Electrical and Electronic Equipment, WEEE.
 This EU driven directive aims to contribute to sustainable production and consumption, addressing environmental and other issues caused by the growing amount of e-waste in the EU.

 Sustainability in IoT is important, from both the life improvement and the environmental footprint point of view.
 Driving change through these solutions is vital and can be done in so many different areas of life.